 The Dream Statement helps the resident set goals; core goals that are achievable in three months and goals that are achievable over one to two week periods.
 The Dream Statement can be as lofty as the resident wishes.
 The smaller weekly and monthly goals are always aimed toward the larger dream, giving the resident both a short-term and longer-term horizon.

-For example, if a resident wants to attend and graduate from college (Dream Statement) then a weekly goal may be to get out of bed every day.
+For example, if a resident wants to attend and graduate from college (Dream Statement), then a weekly goal may be to get out of bed every day.
 As a step toward dream fulfillment, one must get out of bed to attend class.
-Instead of viewing getting out of bed in a negative light, the resident may begin to see getting out of bed as a first step toward college.
-We always strive to relate the daily and weekly goals to the Dream Statement so that residents are working toward something that is important to them.
+Instead of viewing getting out of bed in a negative light, the resident may begin to see getting out of bed as the first step toward college.
+We always strive to relate the daily and weekly goals to the Dream Statement so that residents are working toward something important to them.

 What is Schizophrenia?

 Schizophrenia is a chronic mental disorder that affects how a person thinks, feels, and behaves.
 The causes and symptoms can vary among individuals.
 Schizophrenia affects about one percent of the population, appearing in both men and women equally, though symptoms tend to begin earlier in men.
 The disorder is present in all ethnic groups.
-In extremely rare cases, children under the age of 16 have been diagnosed with schizophrenia.
+Rarely have children under the age of 16 been diagnosed with schizophrenia.